arTaylor98/SIMITproject/README.md

 # SIMITproject
-Playground for SIMIT API calls
+Playground for Simmen's SIMIT API calls

+Research into c++ API calls to SIMIT.
+Trying to create interface.